Most Probable KAM Tori in Stochastic Hamiltonian Systems: Preliminaries

 \subsection{Technical Lemmas}

-In this section, we will introduce several commonly utilized technical lemmas and theorems.
-Throughout this paper, if not mentioned otherwise, $\mathbb{E} \left(A \big| B\right)$ represents the conditional expectation of $A$ under $B$. $C$ represents a positive constant and varies with these different rows.
+In this section, we will introduce several commonly utilized technical lemmas.
+Throughout this paper, if not mentioned otherwise, $\mathbb{E} \left(A ~\big|~ B\right)$ represents the conditional expectation of $A$ given $B$. $C$ represents a positive constant and varies with these different rows.